 Fig. 13 shows the stress distribution in the blade, as well as the location of the maximum von Mises, stress for different designed blades.
-The results showed that the maximum von Mises stress per blade with angles of 20 °, 25 ° and 30 ° was equal to 10.3 MPa, 132.9 MPa and 124.3 MPa, respectively.
-In this scenario, by increasing the blade angle, the maximum stress level initially increased and then decreased again.
-In the stress analysis mode for the blade with a biomimetic design, the best blade had an angle of 20 degrees, with a blade reliability coefficient of 2.37 being observed.
-An examination of the position where the maximum stress occurred in the blade showed that the site of maximum von Mises stress was in the hole where the blade connects to the rotator flange.
+The results showed that the maximum von Mises stress per blade with angles of 20° , 25° and 30° was equal to 10.3 MPa, 132.9 MPa and 124.3 MPa, respectively.
+In this case, by increasing the blade angle, first the maximum stress level increased and decreased again.
+In the stress analysis mode in the blade with bio-mimic design, the best blade had an angle of 20 degrees, for which the blade reliability coefficient of 2.37 was observed.
+Examination of the position where the maximum stress occurred in the blade showed that the site of maximum von Mises stress was observed in the hole where the blade connects to the rotator flange.